Robert Louis Stevenson

 No man was ever so poor that he could express all he has in him by words, looks, or actions; his true knowledge is eternally incommunicable, for it is a knowledge of himself; and his best wisdom comes to him by no process of the mind, but in a supreme self-dictation, which keeps varying from hour to hour in its dictates with the variation of events and circumstances.

-James Joyce was born on this day, February 2, in 1882.
+James Joyce was born on February 2, in 1882.
 His masterwork Ulysses was published in 1,000 copies in Paris on his 40th birthday.
 As significant as this book is to the English literary canon, I don’t know anyone who has actually read it.
 I know many (including myself) who have tried.

 It is a famously difficult book, written largely in stream of consciousness style.
 It is how a person’s mind actually works.
 The famous last chapter is perhaps the hardest.
 In it, the main character’s wife’s thoughts go on for more than 24,000 words yet is divided into only 8 mammoth sentences.